mwgrassgreen/dpTDT/README.md

 ## Simple run with Docker in 3 steps
-1. Prepare the PLINK format data in a local computer directory (replace sample.ped and sample.map with your own PLINK file names)
+1. Prepare the PLINK format data in a local computer directory (replace sample.ped and sample.map with your own PLINK file names).
+Display PLINK data structure with selected rows
+(with head command) and columns (with cut command).
 ```bash
 /Users/johndoe/MyLocalDirectory/sample.ped
 /Users/johndoe/MyLocalDirectory/sample.map